adonisjs/fold/README.md

 The `@inject` decorator looks at the types of all the constructor parameters and defines the `static containerInjections` property behind the scenes.

-> **Note**: The decorator-based reflection can only work with concrete values, not interfaces or types since they are removed during runtime.
+> **Note**: The decorator-based reflection can only work with concrete values, not with interfaces or types since they are removed during the runtime.

 ## Making class with runtime values